yagizerlc/protocol_yagiz_github/Day 6: Genomics.md

 ![image]

-## Genome Assembly
+## <code style="color : lightskyblue">Genome Assembly</code>

-I used `Uniycler` to perform the genome assembly. `Uniycler`is a hybrid assembly tool that integrates both short reads and long reads to produce a high quality genome assembly. `Uniycler` combines the strenght of both data types.
+I used <code style="color : lightskyblue">Uniycler</code> to perform the genome assembly. <code style="color : lightskyblue">Uniycler</code> is a hybrid assembly tool that integrates both short reads and long reads to produce a high quality genome assembly. <code style="color : lightskyblue">Uniycler</code> combines the strenght of both data types.
 High base call accuracy of short reads to compensate errors in long reads, and contiguity of long reads to connect short reads.
 This hybrid approach increases the accuracy and completeness of the assembly.

 ```bash
 eval "$(micromamba shell hook --shell=bash)"